pixilab/net-blocks/README.md

 # IMPORTANT

-This is an UNSUPPORTED example.
+This is an **unsupported example**.
 While we attempt to keep this up to date and working as described for the desired target audience and platform, this is NOT a PIXILAB product.
-If you need help setting up Blocks in the cloud or on some other server, we may be able to assist you for a fee.
-Contact info@pixilab.se for further assistance.
+If you need help setting up Blocks in the cloud, or on some other server, we may be able to assist you for a fee.
+Contact info@pixilab.se for more information.

 ## Scripts to build a Blocks server in the cloud

+These scripts and files helps with installing PIXILAB Blocks on a VPS (Virtual Private Server) as well as some other "plain vanilla" server environments based on Debian 10 or similar operating systems (e.g. Ubuntu).
+It was initially devised for a Digital Ocean Debian 10 droplet, but has been used successfully with other hosting providers including Microsoft Azure, Linode and Vultr.

-Developed and tested on digital ocean droplet based on Debian 10.
-In the instructions below, items within angle brackets are placeholders, to be substituted with your own values as appropriate.
-Items in `monospaced font` are to be entered, one line at a time, at the server's command prompt
+The scripts and instructions presented here assume familiarity with VPSes in general, the concept of private/public keys, domain names, DNS entries and the linux terminal.
+Items within angle brackets shown below are placeholders, to be substituted with your own values/names as appropriate.
+Items in `monospaced font` are to be entered, one line at a time, at the server's command prompt.
+The initial installation is assumed to be done by the root user.
+If that user account is not available, you need to prepend  commands with *sudo*.

 ## Instructions
-Create the droplet at digitalocean.com, preferably using a public key for authentication.
+Create the droplet at digitalocean.com (or equivalent), using a private key for authentication.

-Create a DNS entry (in some suitable DNS you have control over).
-Specify the name new server's domain name (possibly using a sub-domain) and make sure it points to the IP address of the droplet.
-Wait for this name to propagate (e.g., use nslookup or similar tool to check).
+Create a DNS entry in some suitable DNS you have control over, such as Cloudflare (they provide free DNS services).
+Specify your new server's domain name (possibly using a sub-domain) and make sure it points to the IP address of the droplet.
+Wait for this name to propagate (e.g., use *nslookup* or similar tool to check).

-Log in to the droplet using ssh as the root user.
+Log in to the VPS using ssh as the root user.

 `ssh root@<ip-of-your-droplet>`